 Staff members- you may check about licenses and certifications of staff members.
 Referrals from reliable people are highly considered.
 Skills, expertise, and experience count a lot.
 Ordinarily, professional caregivers are well trained in using first aid and dealing with emergency situations.

 Cleanliness and hygiene.
 Check if the facility appears orderly and clean.
 Make a close observation of practicing cleanliness in the area.
 Mats and toys must be cleaned daily.

-There are many other things to consider when selecting a daycare center like accreditation of the right authorities is essential for it to be considered as stable.
-The safety of centers includes having evacuation plans during the emergency, hazard free and secure.
+There are many other things to consider when selecting a daycare center like accreditation of right authorities is essential for it to be considered as stable.
+Safety of centers includes having evacuation plan during the emergency, hazard free and secure.